Festival Schedule

 Four pickleball super divas enter the ultimate pickleball competition, each determined to lay it all out on the “kitchen” line for a chance at victory.

-Evan Kidd: Narrative Thread (Documentary Short, 3 minutes)
+Evan Kidd and Rachel Young: Narrative Thread (Documentary Short, 3 minutes)

 *Nico Eagan, James Lee: Alphabet Soup